Heavy-HTTP/.github/profile/Readme.md

 	In web applications, it's hard to predict the client inputs.
 They may send a little amount of information or a very big chunk of data.
 Same as in the server end.
 With complex relationship models, even with pagination, the payload size can vary in a vast range.
 That means either some of the client inputs or server responses will be ignored (crashed!) because no one can predict the size of the data.

 2. Implementation of alternative methods requires a lot of effort Providing an alternative communication would require additional boilerplate code and logic on both client and server ends.
-And the problem becomes much worse when it is required to measure the payload size depending on payload type.
+And the problem becomes much worse when it is required to measure the payload size depending on the payload type.

 When you deal with large payload sizes the next inherent issue is connection time limitations.
 When the request is heavy it most likely takes a longer time to process and that could lead to connection timeouts.
 Wouldn't it be cool if it's possible to handle heavy requests asynchronously while handling other requests synchronously?

-Well **Heavy HTTP** is there to save you from all the trouble. **Heavy HTTP is a utility framework that automatically handles the payload limitations in client-server Rest HTTP communication with very minimal configurations**.
-It utilizes signed URLs as an alternative communication pattern to overcome the payload size limitation and provides transporters to control the request data in the server side.
+Well, **Heavy HTTP** is there to save you from all the trouble. **Heavy HTTP is a utility framework that automatically handles the payload limitations in client-server Rest HTTP communication with very minimal configurations**.
+It utilizes signed URLs as an alternative communication pattern to overcome the payload size limitation and provides transporters to control the request data on the server side.
 Most importantly, it doesn't interrupt the existing communication patterns.
 So only by performing very few modifications, any existing application can be retrofitted to work with Heavy HTTP.

 Heavy HTTP consists of three main components